-Reckless Driving Attorney in Washington
+Reckless Driving Laws, Washington State

 Reckless driving in Washington State is much more than a traffic infraction—it is a criminal offense.
 Drivers charged with reckless driving may be convicted of this gross misdemeanor if the jury decides the “elements” have been proven “beyond a reasonable doubt.”
 If you have been charged with reckless driving, you should speak with an experienced and knowledgeable Washington traffic attorney as soon as possible.